dongahn/resource-query/README.md

 to meet our shorter-term milestones, `resource-query` do offer options for choosing a predefined matcher that is configured to use different combinations of subsystems.
 Further, `resource-query` provides an option for using different resource-matching selection policies--e.g., select resources with high or low IDs first.
 For more information about its options, please type in `resource-query --help`.
-In addition, `resource-query> help` will print out messages that explain its various cli commands.
+In addition, `resource-query> help` will print out a message that explains its various cli commands.

 ## Generating Resources Using GraphML (GRUG)